-Before even starting the planning of subtasks, the received task is analyzed for impossible tasks.
+Before even starting the planning of subtasks, the received task is analysed for impossible tasks.
 This would be the case if the target workstation is unknown or unreachable, or an object is lost.
 All subtasks that cannot be executed are moved to a deletion vector.

-A self developed planning algorithm then calculates the raw score of the remaining subtask vector, followed by a simple nearest neighbor search (NN).
-This result is then used as input for a recursive tree calculation method, which checks all possible combinations for the subtask and searches for the optimal solution.
+A self developed planning algorithm then calculates the raw score of the remaining subtask vector, followed by a simple nearest neighbour search (NN).
+This result is then fed to a recursive tree calculation method, which searches for the optimal solution.
 A branch is only fully calculated if the score sum does not exceed the best solution found with the NN.
 This way, we have achieved an overall planning time for the BTT3 challenge (14 subtasks) of around 10s.
 For subtask numbers below 12 the planning only takes 2s.
 If the task load exceeds 14 tasks, we skip the recursive strategy, as planning time grows exponentially and therefore cannot produce results in the given time frame of a run.